diffussy69/comfyui-curved_weight_schedule/README.md

-# ControlNet- Curved weights and multi-mask weights.
+# ControlNet - Curved weights and multi-mask weights.
 Custom Node for ComfyUI that allows you set a weighted curve to your ControlNet giving you more control over the weight of the model over the course of generation.

 ==INSTALL==